Liz and her husband have stayed in many hotels. They aim to help other travelers make informed choices by sharing their

 A telephone was next to the TV.

 We had never come across a note before like the one we found in the lounge, banning us from bringing any food and drink into the hotel from elsewhere.
-With cereal bars and snacks stashed in our cases as well as peppermint teabags, it looked like we had already overstepped the mark.
+With cereal bars and snacks stashed in our cases as well as peppermint teabags, it felt like we had already overstepped the mark.
 Not to mention our usual habit of buying drinks and food from local supermarkets to consume in our room.

 At breakfast the following morning we asked a Cyprus Paradise rep about the note.
 She said that such notices were common practice in hotels in Northern Cyprus, but she thought a few bottles of water would be fine.

 I kept snacks out of sight in a cupboard and tried to be discreet when walking back from the supermarket, which was 800 meters north of the hotel, on the other side of the road, and reached via an underpass.
 This was no mean feat when the route back from shopping took us past the main terrace and reception area.
 But we never had a problem.

 This appeared small, compared to the lounge, but it was adequate as a bedroom.
 The highlight was its twin aspect.
-One window overlooked the garden area at the front, with palm trees, rubber plants, bushes and paths towards the pool area and another looked out towards a palm tree, patio, wall, beach, and sea at the rear.
-They were both at waist hight and slid across to open halfway.
+One window overlooked the garden area at the front, with palm trees, rubber plants, bushes, and paths towards the pool area and another looked out towards a palm tree, patio, wall, beach, and sea at the rear.
+They were both at waist height and slid across to open halfway.